Coolakhtarr/Mental-Health-Companion-Chatbot/README.md

 ## Important
 This app is not a substitute for professional help.
 If you're in immediate danger or considering harming yourself:
-- United States: Call or text 988 (Suicide & Crisis Lifeline)
-- International: Visit https://findahelpline.com or contact your local emergency services
+ Visit https://findahelpline.com or contact your local emergency services

 ## Prerequisites
 - Python 3.9+